 Syngulon – Bacteriocin-based technologies

-Syngulon is a synthetic biology startup developing original genetic technologies using bacteriocins to improve microbial fermentation.
+Syngulon is a synthetic biology startup developing bacteriocin-based technologies for biomanufacturing and health.

 Bacteriocins